renato145/gaspard/README.md

 chat("I'm Faisal")
 ```

-Nice to meet you, Faisal! 😊 How can I help you today?
+Nice to meet you, Faisal! 😊 What can I help you with today?

 <details>

-- content: {‘parts’: \[{‘text’: ‘Nice to meet you, Faisal! 😊 How can I
+- content: {‘parts’: \[{‘text’: ‘Nice to meet you, Faisal! 😊 What can I
-  help you today? ’}\], ‘role’: ‘model’}
+  help you with today? ’}\], ‘role’: ‘model’}
 - finish_reason: 1
 - index: 0
 - safety_ratings: \[{‘category’: 9, ‘probability’: 1, ‘blocked’: False},